Turbo Takeaways

 To determine whether senior citizen bankruptcy makes sense or is beneficial for you, consider these points:

-- If you’re able to discharge enough debt to make the lawyer fees, filing fees, and other costs worth it.
+• If you can discharge enough debt to make the lawyer fees, filing fees, and other costs worth it.

 For senior citizens, it may make sense to file for bankruptcy if they’ve amassed a lot of medical debt.
 Bankruptcy may be a viable alternative for retirees whose income has decreased and whose obligations have accumulated.

-An overwhelming amount of seniors’ credit card debt may be another situation where bankruptcy may make sense.
+An overwhelming amount of seniors’ credit card debt could be another situation where bankruptcy may make sense.

 What You Need to File for Bankruptcy as a Senior